Covid-19 update - thank you for not travelling (5 January 2021)

 Guidelines for accessing the National Park responsibly #RespectProtectEnjoy

-- Stay safe: Public Rights of Way everywhere remain open but we ask you to follow Government advice to observe social distancing guidelines.
+- Stay safe: Public Rights of Way everywhere remain open for local use but we ask you to observe social distancing guidelines.
 Clean your hands regularly.
-Bring hand sanitiser for use after touching shared surfaces (gates, stiles etc).
+Bring hand sanitiser for use after touching shared surfaces (gates, stiles etc) and wash your hands as soon as you are back indoors.
+Remember weather conditions can change quickly.
+Are you fully equipped?
+Plan ahead and be prepared – and read our advice on staying safe.

 - Follow The Countryside Code #RespectProtectEnjoy